typora/support.typora.io/_posts/2016-01-01-Markdown Reference.md

 title: Markdown Reference
 date: 2016-01-01
 category: basic
-author: typora.io
+author: Typora.io
-tags: [markdown, tutorial]
+tags: [Markdown, tutorial]
-typora-root-url: ../
+Typora-root-url: ../
 ---

 ## Overview

-**Markdown** is created by [Daring Fireball](http://daringfireball.net/), the original guideline is [here](http://daringfireball.net/projects/markdown/syntax).
-Its syntax, however, varies between different parsers or editors. **Typora** is using [GitHub Flavored Markdown][GFM].
+**Markdown** is created by John Guber of [Daring Fireball](http://daringfireball.net/).
+The original guideline is [here](http://daringfireball.net/projects/Markdown/syntax).
+Its syntax, however, varies between different parsers or editors: **Typora** uses [GitHub Flavored Markdown][GFM].

-Please note that HTML fragments in markdown source will be recognized but not parsed or rendered.
-Also, there may be small reformatting on the original markdown source code after saving.
+Please note that HTML fragments in your Markdown source will be recognized but not parsed or rendered.
+Also, there may be a minor amount of reformatting of the original Markdown source code after saving.

 * Outline
 {:toc}

 ## Block Elements

 ### Paragraph and line breaks

 A paragraph is simply one or more consecutive lines of text.
-In markdown source code, paragraphs are separated by more than one blank lines.
+In Markdown, paragraphs must be separated by more than one blank line.
 In Typora, you only need to press `Return` to create a new paragraph.

-Press `Shift` + `Return` to create a single line break.
-However, most markdown parser will ignore single line break, to make other markdown parsers recognize your line break, you can leave two whitespace at the end of the line, or insert `<br/>`.
+`Shift` + `Return` will create a single line break, but most Markdown parsers will ignore a single line break, so you must add two spaces at the end of a line or insert a `<br/>`  to make other Markdown parsers recognize a line break.

 ### Headers

-Headers use 1-6 hash characters at the start of the line, corresponding to header levels 1-6.
+Headers are marked with between one and six hash characters at the start of the line for header levels 1-6.
 For example:

 ``` markdown
 # This is an H1